History

 OUR OTHER PROJECTS

-Numerous other financial projects by means of European and national funds have allowed services to be innovated in the years to come, as well as the consolidation of pre-existing services.
-Of these, examples are “For an acceptance and relationship of cross-cultural help: guidelines for an integrated acceptance” (2010), “Salutare/Greeting” (2011), “RE-START UP” to support entrepreneurship among vulnerable refugees (2012), “Interconnections.
-The paths to prevention, mediation, and promotion of communities in Parma" (2014), “Binding: the threads of autonomy” (2014), “Ancora” (2017), “Ancora 2.0” (2020), “Becomer-the well-being of a community (2020), “PUZZLE- Networking actions for a welcoming community (2020), just to name some of the main programs financed by European funds.
+Over the years, CIAC has developed numerous projects supported by European and national funds, improving existing services and introducing innovative ones.
+Highlights include:“For an acceptance and relationship of cross-cultural help: guidelines for an integrated acceptance” (2010), “Salutare/Greeting” (2011), “RE-START UP” to support entrepreneurship among vulnerable refugees (2012), “Interconnections.
+The paths to prevention, mediation, and promotion of communities in Parma" (2014), “Binding: the threads of autonomy” (2014), “Ancora” (2017), “Ancora 2.0” (2020), “Becomer-the well-being of a community” (2020), “PUZZLE- Networking actions for a welcoming community” (2020), just to name some of the main programs financed by European funds.
 A collaboration that took place with the Asylum migration and integration fund (FAMI) with relevant public institutions such as the bureaucratic and police headquarters of Parma is also noteworthy.

 Other sources of funding (for example achieved through participation in groups such as the Cariparma Foundation, 8 per mile or other public and private loans) have made consolidating the system of protection, acceptance, and integration in the Parma region and province possible: for a prime example, see “Networks: protection of refugees not included in SPRAR” (2012), “New world” (2017), “Interface” (2018), “The keys in our hand” (2019), “COMMUNITY WELLFARE Welcoming territories for inclusive development” (2019), “SAFE!
 Speak-up Against Female Exclusion - New tools for the prevention of gender-based discrimination and violence and undertaking an integrated culture” 2019, “A welcoming community: participation, creativity, sustainability for the integration of migrants at risk of exclusion” (2020).